Making English a Programming Language

 For production changes, the compiler also asks the ordinary engineering questions that agents are easy to miss: does this cross a trust boundary, does it change data that needs migration or backward compatibility, and will we know if it fails in production?

 The guardrails still matter.
-Linting, type checks, builds, sandbox rules, hooks, and CI catch the ordinary mistakes models still make.
+Linting, type checks, builds, sandbox rules, permissions, and CI catch the ordinary mistakes models still make.
 The wiki handles product coherence.
 The guardrails catch implementation errors and unsafe actions.

 The Loops

 The practical trick is traceability.
-A rule, story, or acceptance criterion should have a stable ID.
-The relevant tests and code paths can point back to it.
-Then a loop can spot the gaps: wiki claims with no checks, checks with no wiki claim, and code that has drifted outside both.
+A rule, story, or acceptance criterion has a stable ID.
+Relevant tests and code paths can point back to it with small PW: anchors.
+Then a loop can spot the gaps: wiki claims with no checks, checks with no wiki claim, anchors that point nowhere, and code that has drifted outside both.

 For the weekend-flight feature, the loops might find four different things.